sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 `ansible-navigator.yml` and various other configurations in a 'project' directory.
 This project directory is structured per use-case and that's why I have special settings in each `ansible-navigator.yml` and `ansible.cfg` - such as number of forks, the Ansible remote user and the EE to use.

-I'll write a seperate blog post about how and why I structure my projects this way in the distant future, as I have been asked a couple of times already how I develop
+I'll write a separate blog post about how and why I structure my projects this way in the distant future, as I have been asked a couple of times already how I develop
 Ansible code and how I organize things - but that's a topic for the other blog post.

 Below is the configuration of my `ansible-navigator.yml` for my project `ansible-project-satellite`: